Tourism in the Republic of Artsakh: Artsakh Wine Festival

-Artsakh Wine Fest takes place annually in Togh village of the Republic of Artsakh since 2014.
-The festival is held on the third Saturday of each September.
+Artsakh Wine Fest took place annually in Togh village of the Republic of Artsakh since 2014.
+The festival was held on the third Saturday of each September.

 The festival was initiated by the Department of Tourism and Protection of Historical Places of the Ministry of Culture, Tourism and Youth Affairs of the Republic of Artsakh and is aimed to develop tourism in Artsakh.
-It is meant to restore Artsakh winemaking traditions.
-The festival provides a platform to the winemakers of Artsakh and Armenia giving them an opportunity to sell their products, exchange knowledge, promote their wine etc. The annual festival's program includes grape stomping, tasting of traditional Artsakh cuisine, exhibition of artworks, exhibition of ancient artifacts that belonged to the Melik Yegan's Palace, as well as an exhibition and sale of local wine, where one can find products from 5 different regions of Artsakh and Armenia.
-Traditionally, the festival is accompanied by Armenian national singing and dancing.
-The festival has evolved into a national holiday.
+It was meant to restore Artsakh winemaking traditions.
+The festival provided a platform to the winemakers of Artsakh and Armenia giving them an opportunity to sell their products, exchange knowledge, promote their wine etc. The annual festival's program included grape stomping, tasting of traditional Artsakh cuisine, exhibition of artworks, exhibition of ancient artifacts that belonged to the Melik Yegan's Palace, as well as an exhibition and sale of local wine, where one could find products from 5 different regions of Artsakh and Armenia.
+Traditionally, the festival was accompanied by Armenian national singing and dancing.
+The festival had evolved into a national holiday.